scikit-beam/scikit-beam/doc/development/workflow/git_edit_workflow_examples.rst

 Testing for an expected error
 -----------------------------

-In this case I opted for raising a `~.exceptions.TypeError`, because the user needs to know that the coordinate they created is not going to behave like an array of one coordinate if they try to index it later on.
+In this case I opted for raising a `TypeError`, because the user needs to know that the coordinate they created is not going to behave like an array of one coordinate if they try to index it later on.
 It also provides an opportunity to demonstrate a test when the desired result